GitCryptoDevOps/AgileDAO/README2.md

 const sdk = ThirdwebSDK.fromPrivateKey(
   // Your wallet private key.
 ALWAYS KEEP THIS PRIVATE, DO NOT SHARE IT WITH ANYONE, add it to your .env file and do not commit that file to github! process.env.PRIVATE_KEY,
-  // RPC URL, we'll use our QuickNode API URL from our .env file. process.env.QUICKNODE_API_URL
+  // RPC URL, we'll use our Alchemy API URL from our .env file. process.env.ALCHEMY_API_URL
 );

 (async () => {